Advertisement

 Additional Notes

-Veterans can apply to any Affordable, RAD, or Public Housing community at any time by applying in-person.
+Veterans can apply to any Affordable Housing, RAD, or Public Housing community at any time, with preferences for service-connected disability or death of a spouse, or living/working in Clark County.

 Veterans - Multi-Program Waitlist